AS400JPLPC/zig_crypt/README.md

 <br />
 the key can contain UTF8 characters<br />

 Have fun deciphering without looking at the program.<br />

+It is possible with this principle to include the encryption key in the encrypted file.
+This key would be generated based on the date and time.
+Once you understand the program, you will understand what I'm saying.<br />

 <BR/><BR/>